booste-corporation/booste_cli/README.md

 - MacOS
 - Windows Subsystem For Linux (WSL)<sub>1</sub>

-1) Booste can be installed and ran in [Windows 10 WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10), with some setup.
-[See here for WSL setup instructions.](wsl.md)
+1) Booste can be installed and ran in [Windows 10 WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10).
+The [init](#usage-init) command must be ran in the Windows-visible directory tree in order for files to be editable by Windows based GUI code editors.

 ### Not Supported:
 - Windows Command Prompt